forfuture29/Udacity_DQN_Navigation/README.md

 # More on how to start the virtual environment on your local computer
 To give an example of how i create the virtual environment on my local computer, i will illustrate more on the steps and problems that i encounter.

-1. First, i start by clone the github using the code as below:
+1. First, i start by clone the repository using the code as below:
 `git clone https://github.com/udacity/deep-reinforcement-learning.git`

 2. Next, i create the virtual environment (my operating system is windows):